 ASA Science Policy Fellowships

-The ASA is currently accepting applications for the science policy fellowship for fall 2017.
+The ASA is currently accepting applications for the science policy fellowship for 2018.

 Are you interested in science policy and helping your profession?
 Apply for the ASA Science Policy Fellowship and spend 1-2 years in Washington, DC, working to elevate the profile of statistics in policymaking and advocating on behalf of the profession.